 Classical studies is not just ancient history.
 It’s linguistics and poetics.
 Gender and women’s studies.
 Drama and theatre.
 Art history and architecture.
 Philosophy and religion.
 And more.
-In fact, classical studies intersects with 90 percent of a modern liberal arts program’s academic disciplines.
+In fact, a classical degree intersects with 90 percent of a modern liberal arts program’s academic disciplines.
 It’s both a vibrant field in its own right and a rich complement to any other major.

 Ancient Studies Concentration

 Greece, Rome, and the broader ancient Mediterranean are key sources of western linguistic, cultural, and civic heritage.
 A classical studies degree at Hollins focuses on these areas.
 Course work explores the ancient cultures of Mesopotamia and Egypt as well.